 Most guides like this will tell you to start thinking about your brand or products.
 However, if you want to start a makeup line with no money, you have to play a new game with completely different rules.
 And the first rule to this new game is to work on the marketing before you work on the product.

-You do this by building an audience.
+You do this by building an audience with content.

 In other words, instead of trying to build your own Drunk Elephant or ColourPop, you need to build your own Vogue magazine first and then later launch your Drunk Elephant.
 This can come in the form of a blog, Instagram, newsletter, TikTok, Youtube, Facebook group, or anything else.

 In this media property, you want to talk about makeup.

 For example, you want to cover makeup tips, product recommendations, interviews with beauty experts, and more.
 In addition, you also want to document the behind-the-scenes of you starting your makeup line.
 About 80% content and 20% behind-the-scenes is a good ratio to maximize audience growth.
 Later, you can flip that around when you’re getting ready to launch.

 This audience is the key to making sales without paying for ads.

 Think of how Kylie Jenner launched Kylie Cosmetics.

 She didn’t start with her cosmetic line then later became famous to sell more lipstick.
 She first became famous and then later launched Kylie Cosmetics to her audience.
 Of course, you don’t have to be nearly as big as she was when she launched.

 So how big of an audience do you need before launching?